 The home of Gelareh Saadatpajouh takes on multiple roles through dynamic spaces

-For the owners of this ever-evolving West Bend residence, the only constant is change.
+For the owners of this Junction residence, a reno has ensure that the only constant is change.
 The house is the creative hub for Gelareh Saadatpajouh, the founder of Space Animator interior design practice and the co-founder of DeRAIL Platform for Art + Architecture.
 The brick-clad, early 1900s house – also home to Saadatpajouh’s husband Farsan Farahani and their nearly three-year-old daughter Io – serves multiple purposes, including studio and gallery space.
 “I believe home is a journey, and collaboration is key to enrich and nourish it,” says the designer, who recently launched a dawn-to-dawn artist residency where creatives are invited to use the house as an object of inspiration for a single day.

 To accommodate its many roles, the home underwent an ambitious renovation, designed by Saadatpajouh herself.
 Her immediate reaction was to open the house up, replacing its original windows with much larger ones, bringing in the majestic colours of the surrounding trees.
 “It felt like the heart that wants to be open.”
 The threshold between the exterior and interior is a critical concern in Saadatpajouh’s practice.
 This is apparent just inside the front door, where porcelain tiles with a concrete look give way to white oak flooring that flows through the rest of the home.